 If you contact the team we will endeavour to respond within two working days, but this may take up to five working days in some cases.

-The council’s website provides a lot of information with links to our services from the front page.
-It can be accessed at the address below. http://www.wiltshire.gov.uk/
+The council's website (www.wiltshire.gov.uk) provides a lot of information with links to our services from the front page.

 We monitor and support compliance through inspections, sampling visits, test purchases, advisory visits and complaint investigations.
 These visits will always be based on an assessment of risk.